joedicastro/my-rawdog-planet/README.markdown

  simply run the script `create.sh` to generate the sample planets.
 If done locally, you can run `browse.sh` to display the results immediately.

+### IMPORTANT

+ It's works well only with rawdog 2.12, in 2.13 version don't get the feeds date